Resources

 Coroners and Inquests: What to Expect

-If your loved one died unexpectedly, by suicide, in an accident or in unexplained causes, the death will be referred to a Coroner.
+ARTICLE: If your loved one died unexpectedly, by suicide, in an accident or in unexplained causes, the death will be referred to a Coroner.
 Find out everything you need to know about this process here.

-Good Grief- Embracing Life at a Time of Death, Catherine Mayer and Anne Mayer Bird
+Good Grief- Embracing Life at a Time of Death, by Catherine Mayer and Anne Mayer Bird

-BOOK: Mother and daughter Catherine and Anne, face widowhood on the eve of the pandemic.
+BIOGRAPHY/AUTOBIOGRAPHY: Mother and daughter Catherine and Anne, face widowhood on the eve of the pandemic.
 Sandi Toksvig says this is "The most life-affirming book ever written about death."

-COSCA - Counselling and Psychotherapy Professional Body in Scotland.
+COSCA - Counselling and Psychotherapy Professional Body in Scotland

-WEBSITE & TRAINING: Scotland’s professional body for counselling and psychotherapy
+WEBSITE: Scotland’s professional body for counselling and psychotherapy

 Why Not Me?: A Story of Love and Loss by Barbara Want

-BOOK: Ruthlessly honest memoir of a widow's pain in coming to terms with the death of her husband.
+BIOGRAPHY/AUTOBIOGRAPHY: Ruthlessly honest memoir of a widow's pain in coming to terms with the death of her husband.

-Free, independent and expert help and advice for older people on lower incomes who cannot afford to pay for professional tax advice.
+WEBSITE: Free, independent and expert help and advice for older people on lower incomes who cannot afford to pay for professional tax advice.
 With over 420 volunteers and a national call centre, we can help you, wherever you are in the UK.

 My Dad and Me by Daxa Manhar Patel

-BOOK & BLOG: A journey of love...loss...and life.
+BIOGRAPHY/AUTOBIOGRAPHY: A journey of love... loss...and life.
 Daxa bravely shares the story of her love and grief for her inspirational father.

-What to do when someone dies: National Bereavement Service
+What to Do When Someone Dies: National Bereavement Service

-BOOKLET: A very helpful little guide to everything you need to do following a bereavement and a handy checklist on the back.
+FACTUAL: A very helpful little guide to everything you need to do following a bereavement and a handy checklist on the back.

 Fevered Sleep